 Any visit to the Isle of Skye is incomplete without enjoying the wealth of history and clan legend on offer at award winning 5* Dunvegan Castle & Gardens.
-For more information, please see www.dunvegancastle.com/visitor-information
+For more information about our partial reopening and COVID-19 safety protocols, please see www.dunvegancastle.com/visitor-information/

 Sir Reginald MacLeod (27th Chief) was the first Chief to open Dunvegan to the public in 1933 for charitable purposes two days a week.
 Since then, the number of visitors has risen from a few hundred to hundreds of thousands.
 Despite such numbers crowding into a space that was designed to keep people out, we do everything we can to maintain this atmosphere of a family home while sharing our passion for Dunvegan’s historic collection with you.
 Your support is greatly appreciated.
 It will help us to preserve, develop and share this iconic part of Scotland’s heritage for future generations to enjoy.